 I found this book full of practical knowledge.
 Not only does she cover the basics, she digs deeper into what may be getting in your way.
-Your habits, beliefs, thought processes.
-Good general Organizing book.
-She also has one on Time Management and it is well written also.
+Your habits, beliefs, thought proesses.
+Good general organizing book.
+She also has one on time management and it is well written also.

 This book is all about productivity!
 Creating agreements with yourself, how you undermine yourself, setting goals, and breaking down big objectives into the next smallest doable tasks.
 He addresses the "Someday List" and how to set up the "Right Buckets" for success.
 Very popular book on productivity.